SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/06-SelfSuper.md

 ### Making the test pass: visiting self nodes

 The interpretation of `self` is done in the method `visitVariableNode:`.

-The Pharo parser resolves `self` and `super` nodes statically and creates special nodes for them, avoiding the need for name resolution.
-Implementing it is simple, it just returns the value of the receiver stored in the interpreter.
+In case a variable node represents the `self` pseudo variable, the interpreter just returns the receiver held in the interpreter.
-Note that this method does not access the `receiver` variable directly, but uses instead the accessor, leaving us the possibility of redefining that method without breaking the visit.

 ```
 CInterpreter >> visitVariableNode: aNode